OJ Borg: Television

+In 2024, Borg competed on Celebrity MasterChef on BBC One, where he finished in 10th place.

 Esports

-Borg worked with ESL at ESL One Cologne 2015 and ESL One Cologne 2019 as Stage host, as well as multiple other ESL and IEM events – most recently IEM Katowice 2023.
+Borg works with ESL at ESL One Cologne 2015 and ESL One Cologne 2019 as Stage host, as well as multiple other ESL and IEM events.
 He has also worked with ESL for the Call of Duty World League, where he hosted events in the European region.